nikhilp8/webapp-with-node.js-and-express-4.0/readme.txt

 --- Routing ---------------------------------------------------------------------------------------
 Instead of using manual get methods for each and every link, we can use router to setup all the routes of particular link in that respective route itself.All we have to do is create the router, define it & tell the app which one's we're going to use.
 It can be overwhelming to write down the code for all routes in one file.
 We can place all the routes in a different file.
+----Data base -------------------------------------------------------------------------------------
+We'll hook up our web application with couple of DB's.
+We'll use Azure instance of SQL server(for local instances can use SQL express also) and native MongoDB.
+Install mongoDB, start mongod server and then mongod in a different command prompt to view the DB's.
+It's necessary that we have a data/DB folder in our C; to avoid getting any errors.
+To populate our DB's and integrate with our Web app lets add Admin routes.